 The larger the system, the more important it is to buy quality panels to ensure you maximise reliability, increased output in all weather conditions and the longevity of the system.

-6kW Micro Inverter System
+6kW Micro Inverter ‘Smart’ Solar System

 The main benefit of microinverters is that each panel is independent of the others, making it possible to design an array across different orientations and at different angles.
 A common panel layout is to have some panels facing north, and the others west to spread the output of solar power across the day, making it easier to use more of the solar power as it is generated.
-Having panels west is also advantageous if you are on time of use billing, where households typically pay around 50c per kWh between 2 pm and 8 pm for power.
+Having panels west is also advantageous if you are on time-of-use billing, where households typically pay around 50c per kWh between 2 pm and 8 pm for power.

-On larger residential systems, the panels in the middle of the array can get quite hot during summer as air flow under the panels is less than ideal.
+On larger residential systems, the panels in the middle of the array can get quite hot during summer as airflow under the panels is less than ideal.
 When panels get too hot, the output can be significantly reduced.
 Because of this, we recommend using microinverter technology and in fact, over 80% of our systems now include this technology.
 Find out all you need to know about Enphase: 10 key benefits of microinverter systems.

 6kW Solar System on a House With Single Phase Power

 Enphase solar systems now allow us to limit the amount of power your system sends to the grid to 5 kW.
 This means you are no longer limited to a 5kW solar system.
 Here are a few options that we would be happy to talk to you about in more detail depending on your location and your specific requirements: